Rose Chan: Circus stunts

 Her stunts made her famous, and she took her act around the world, including Germany, France, Britain, Australia, and Indonesia.

 In July 1957, Chan embraced Islam when she married Indonesian Mohamed Nazier Kahar, and in accordance with Muslim rites in Singapore, changed her name to Rosminah binti Abdullah.
 Her marriage lasted three years, and bore no offspring.
 She subsequently married a company manager Chong Yew Meng in 1962, and had a son, but the marriage again failed in 1965.
 Her fourth marriage with a musician Jimmy Chew in 1965 later yielded a son.

 While her husbands may have come and gone, one man had remained a constant influence.
 Lee Kai Hong, a Chinese-newspaper journalist-property developer, was her long-time friend, and later, her manager.
 It was with Lee that Chan hatched up an idea to circumvent the colonial British decency laws.
 In those days, there was a law that allowed for models to pose nude for artists, so long as they kept absolutely still.
 As revolving stages were not invented yet, Chan and Lee improvised a little table on coasters, with ropes attached to each corner.
 The moment she was completed naked, Chan would jump on the table, and four guys would pull each rope, spinning her around so that everyone had a good view.
 Even though the letter of the law had been adhered to, the spirit of the law was obviously contravened.

 By then Chan was well known throughout Malaysia, including the conservative east coast.
 She would perform for two weeks in one town, and then move on to another.
 Chan also performed private shows where people who had the money could hire her to perform at their own place.
 The cultural climate that allowed her to thrive was one still steeped in colonial influences.
 British authorities and Australian forces remained a constant presence in the 1950s and early 1960s.

 Shows at BB Park in Kuala Lumpur were held on a stage normally used for Chinese wayang (Malay: opera stage show).
 The audience sat on rows of wooden old cinema-style chairs.
 Tickets were priced at about RM10 to RM15, with those nearer the stage paying a premium.
 Publicity for these shows was made through advertisements in the Chinese newspapers.
 On Saturdays when the public worked half days, Chan and her troupe would perform three shows: 2.00 pm, 7.30 pm, and 9.30 pm.
 For the afternoon shows, she would often perform extreme acts, starting 45 minutes earlier than the stipulated time to avoid being nabbed for contravening the indecency laws.
 After 2.00 pm, however, her show would mellow to comply with the regulations.

-Frankie Laine's hit "Rose, Rose, I Love You" is attributed to her.
+Frankie Laine's hit "Rose, Rose, I Love You" was inspired by her.